Aurelija Einorytė

 Cybersecurity

-Account takeover occurs when a hacker gains unauthorized access to someone's account, while identity theft occurs when a criminal steals someone's personal information to impersonate them.
-Scammers typically carry these crimes out through phishing attacks and data breaches, but the full list of methods for stealing accounts and identities is much more extensive.
+An account takeover occurs when a hacker gains unauthorized access to someone's account, while identity theft occurs when a criminal steals someone's personal information to impersonate them.
+Scammers typically carry out these crimes through phishing attacks and data breaches, but the full list of methods for stealing accounts and identities is much more extensive.
 These crimes are particularly dangerous because account takeover can lead to identity theft and vice versa.
 Read the article to learn more about the differences between account takeover and identity theft.

-Account takeover (ATO) is when a hacker takes control of someone's account using stolen login details.
+An account takeover (ATO) is when a hacker takes control of someone's account using stolen login details.
 These stolen usernames and passwords often come from shady places on the dark web, where criminals buy and sell them after getting these login details through social engineering, data breaches, or phishing scams.

 Identity theft happens when someone steals a victim's personal information and uses it without their permission.
 They opt for full names, addresses, financial details, Social Security numbers, and medical insurance data.
 Once thieves have it, they can commit fraud, open up new financial accounts in the victim's name, or make unauthorized purchases.

-Account takeovers happen when an attacker steals someone's account, while identity theft involves a criminal stealing someone's personal data to open new bank accounts, commit fraud, or make purchases without their knowledge.
+An account takeover happens when an attacker steals someone's account, while identity theft involves a criminal stealing someone's personal data to open new bank accounts, commit fraud, or make purchases without their knowledge.

 The table below provides some more perspective on the differences between account takeover fraud and identity theft.